What Is Copaxone?

 Why Is Teva Pharmaceuticals Facing Copaxone Lawsuits?

-Teva Pharmaceuticals is facing Copaxone lawsuits from both the United States government and insurance companies over accusations of the company receiving kickbacks and using shady marketing practices in order to sell more Copaxone.
+Teva Pharmaceuticals is facing Copaxone lawsuits from both the United States government and insurance companies over accusations of the company receiving kickbacks and using questionable marketing practices in order to sell more Copaxone.

 What Copaxone Lawsuits Are There?

-In 2013, former sales reps for Teva sued the company as whistleblowers, claiming that the company was paying doctors kickbacks to prescribe Copaxone and Azilect at so-called “educational” events that weren’t actually educational but were instead shams set up to facilitate sales of the drugs.
+In 2013, former sales representatives for Teva sued the company as whistleblowers.
+These whistleblowers claimed that the company was paying doctors kickbacks to prescribe Copaxone and another medication, Azilect at “educational” events that were falsely created to facilitate sales of the drugs.

 In 2020, the United States government filed a complaint against Teva Pharmaceuticals USA, citing the False Claims Act.
-This complaint alleged that Teva had paid kickbacks to boost its Copaxone sales through charitable organizations.
-This, according to the lawsuit, resulted in the submission of false claims to Medicare.
+This complaint alleged that Teva had paid kickbacks to boost its Copaxone sales through charitable organizations, resulting in submission of false claims to Medicare.

 In 2022, Blue Cross and Blue Shield of Vermont and the Vermont Health Plan filed a lawsuit against Teva Pharmaceuticals alleging that the company used overly aggressive marketing tactics in order to sell more Copaxone.
-The plaintiffs claimed that Teva issued coupons to consumers that would encourage them to buy Copaxone instead of a cheaper generic alternative.
+The plaintiffs claimed that Teva issued coupons to consumers that would encourage them to use Copaxone instead of a cheaper generic alternative.
 During this period, from 2002 to 2019, Teva made more than $30 billion from sales of Copaxone.
-The insurance companies sued because while individuals benefited from the discounted price of Copaxone, those companies ended up paying the difference between the generic version of the drug and the price Teva was charging for the brand name Copaxone.
+The insurance companies filed lawsuits because even though individuals may have benefited from the discounted price of Copaxone, insurance companies ended up paying the difference between the generic version of the drug and the price Teva was charging for the brand name Copaxone.

-Teva Pharmaceuticals faces another 2022 lawsuit, this time from the country of Israel, which claims that the company has failed to pay $100 million in royalties.
-Teva owned the rights to market Copaxone, but the drug itself was developed by scientists at the Weizmann Institute of Science and therefore were owed royalties from Teva’s sales of the drug.
+Teva Pharmaceuticals faces a 2022 lawsuit in Israel, which claims that the company has failed to pay $100 million in royalties.
+Teva owned the rights to market Copaxone, but the drug itself was developed by scientists at the Weizmann Institute of Science who were owed royalties from Teva’s sales of the drug.

 What Is the False Claims Act?

 The False Claims Act is a federal law that holds any person or organization that defrauds a US government program liable for that fraud.
-This act, also called the Lincoln Act, is the government’s primary legal means for combating any fraud perpetrated against it.
-In the case of Teva, the False Claims Act complaint was that Medicare had been defrauded through false claims.
+This act, also called the Lincoln Act, is the government’s main legal method for combating fraud perpetrated against it.
+Teva was accused of violating the False Claims Act by encouraging false Medicare claims.

 What Is a Kickback?

-A kickback is a type of bribery in which a person or an organization receives a commission for a service that has been rendered.
-Teva has been accused of paying kickbacks through charities in order to bribe a boose in sales for Copaxone.
+A kickback is a type of fraud in which a person or an organization illegally receives payment for a service that has been rendered in an improper way, such as unnecessary treatments.
+Teva has been accused of paying kickbacks through charities in order to bribe a boost in sales for Copaxone.

 What Copaxone Lawsuit Settlements Are There?